msalemor/azure-java-app-linux-networking/README.md

-# Azure Java App Linux App Networking
+# Azure Java App Linux App Networking and Security

 ## Some scenarios in order of improved security